Cell Mechanics Privacy Code

-The ten principles that form the basis of the Cell Mechanics Privacy Code are interrelated and Cell Mechanics shall adhere to the ten principles as a whole.
+The ten principles that form the basis of the Cell Mechanics Privacy Code are interrelated and Cell Mechanics shall adhere to the ten principles.
 Each principle must be read in conjunction with the accompanying commentary.
 As permitted by the Personal Information Protection and Electronic Documents Act (Canada), the commentary in the privacy code has been drafted to reflect personal information issues specific to Cell Mechanics.

-The scope and application of the Cell Mechanics Privacy Code covers the personal information collected, used, or disclosed by Cell Mechanics in the course of commercial activities, as well as the management of personal information in any form, whether oral, electronic or written.
+The scope and application of the Cell Mechanics Privacy Code covers the personal information collected, used, or disclosed by Cell Mechanics during commercial activities, as well as the management of personal information in any form, whether oral, electronic, or written.

 Collection: The act of gathering, acquiring, recording, or obtaining personal information from any source, including third parties, by any means.